 Most of the skills required to be successful in the course are taught in Key Stage 3 and students will develop these to a more professional level in this course.
 The skills that are particularly important are Database, Spreadsheet, Desktop publishing and image editing.
 Students will also have to demonstrate a good level of organisation to ensure that they can manage their files and folders effectively.

-Head of Department:Mr A Busiguabusigu@twyford.ealing.sch.ukKS4 ICT Coordinator:Mrs D Chowdharydchowdhary@twyford.ealing.sch.uk
+KS4 ICT Coordinator: Mrs D Chowdhary dchowdhary@twyford.ealing.sch.uk

 GCSE Exam Board: OCR